IOWA PREP BASEBALL: Locals earn all-state honors

 Utility: Will Noss, Soph., Johnston; Aiden O’Donnell, Sr., Pleasant Valley; Tucker Long, Fr., Ottumwa.

-Local third-team selections: C: Xavier Lerma, Sr., .
+Local third-team selections: C: Xavier Lerma, Sr., Muscatine.
 Utility: Cal Parr, Sr., Pleasant Valley.

 Class 3A